Can't find your question? We're happy to answer at info@rmprinting or 416-335-0102!

 Q: How long does it take to print my stuff?

-We place most of our orders with our suppliers on Mondays-Wednesdays.
-Shipments usually come in the next day (recently been delayed to approx. 2-3 days because of the Holidays and Covid).
+To-Order Garments: We place most of our orders with our suppliers on Mondays-Wednesdays and we expect them in the next day.
 Once garments are in, production time is as stated above.

 Q: How long does shipping take?